 - Sales

-- Volume (total or specific product)
+- · Volume (total or specific product)

-- Price
+- Drico

 - Market share

 - · Plant Efficiencies

 - Waste

 - Speed

 - Delay

-- · Fuel usage/msf
+- Fuel usage/msf

 - Contribution/machine hour

 - Production

 - Volume

 - Cost (total or specific component)

 - · Quality Rating

-- · Environmental Compliance
+- Environmental Compliance

-- · Managing Capital Projects
+- Managing Capital Projects

-- Overhead Reduction
+- · Overhead Reduction

-- Working Capital
+- · Working Capital

 - Inventory turns

-- Receivables
+- · Receivables

 - · Long Term Planning

-- · Gypsum reserves
+- Gypsum reserves

 - Maintenance protection of assets

 - Personnel

-- · Training and development
+- Training and development

-- Turnover rate - · Union relations
+- Turnover rate

+- · Union relations

-5. Measuring Performance
+6. Measuring Performance

-At the close of the fiscal year the American Gypsum Company President will review the performance of the company versus the objectives submitted at the beginning of the year and recommend the distribution of the pool to the participants.
-Distribution of the pool requires approval of the Eagle Materials CEO.
+At the close of the fiscal year the American President will review each participant's overall performance and each participant's achievement of the goals and objectives submitted at the beginning of the fiscal year and recommend the distribution of the pool to the participants.
+Distribution of the pool to participants other than the American President requires the approval of the Eagle CEO.
+Distribution of any portion of the pool to the American President requires the recommendation of the Eagle CEO and the approval of the Committee.